 Following Fink (1993), P. nattereri can be distinguished from congeners by the following combination of characters: adipose fin always without rays (vs. large specimens with adipose rays in P. piraya); humeral spot always small or entirely absent (vs. large in specimens > 100 mm SL in P. cariba); body often with numerous spots (vs. few in P. cariba specimens > 100 mm SL); branched dorsal-fin rays 14-18, usually 15 (vs. 15-18, usually 16, in P. piraya); usually 6 neural spines anterior to first pterygiophore (vs. usually 7 in P. piraya); vertebrae 35-38, usually 36 (vs. 36-39, usually 38 in P. piraya); usually 5 supraneurals (vs. usually 4 in P. cariba).

 P. nattereri has proven difficult to identify for a number of reasons.
-P. piraya and P. cariba are endemic to single river basins (the Río São Francisco, Brazil and Río Orinoco, Venezuela/Colombia, respectively) and possess morphological details allowing relatively easy diagnosis.
-P. nattereri, however, has an incredibly wide distribution, and colour pattern varies considerably depending on locality and even between individuals from a single location.
-Colour pattern is also known to vary with habitat-type; fish inhabiting blackwater environments tend to be darker with less red/orange than those from clear or white waters, for example.
+For example, P. piraya and P. cariba are endemic to single river basins (the Río São Francisco in Brazil and Río Orinoco in Venezuela/Colombia, respectively) and possess distinct morphology.
+P. nattereri, however, has an incredibly wide distribution, and colour pattern can vary considerably even between individuals of a single population.
+Colour pattern is also known to vary with habitat-type; fish inhabiting blackwater environments tend to be darker with less red/orange than those from clear or white waters.

-Morphology and patterning in adults can vary in terms of head and body shape, presence or absence of dark spots or reticulated markings on the flanks and fin pigmentation.
+Morphology and patterning in adults can vary in terms of head and body shape, presence or absence of dark spots, or reticulated markings on the flanks and fins.

 The evolutionary history of serrasalmids has been studied by various authors, with the most recent analyses (Thompson et al., 2014) supporting the existence of three major clades within the family.
 The “pacu” clade contains the genera Colossoma, Mylossoma and Piaractus, the “true piranha” clade includes Metynnis, Pygopristis, Pygocentrus, Pristobrycon, Catoprion, and Serrasalmus, and the Myleus clade comprises the Myleus-like pacus.